-18. Braided Pompadour
+33. Braided Pompadour

 But a pompadour doesn’t have to be loose, it can be done with a combination of cornrows on the sides and single braids in the middle, rolled up and tucked in at the crown of your head.
 This braid style can be worn for formal events like balls, dinners and even church.

-19. Half Cornrow and Single Braids
+34. Half Cornrow and Single Braids

 This is just as versatile as having only single braids all over your head.
 With your hair cornrowed half way and braided individually the rest of the way, you can have an all-back laidback look, switch up to a high bun or low bun.
 But the most important thing is that you would have your hair away from your face.